akeneo/pim-api-docs/content/guides/translation-connection/step2-understand-akeneo-pim.md

 Then, if you feel like it wasn't enough, we designed a comprehensive training program to share everything we know about Akeneo PIM.
 As you can see, we got you covered as well with our [training sessions](https://www.akeneo.com/training/).
 Don't hesitate to register!

-In the context of developing an online translation connector, here is a selection of PIM concepts you'll need to master before developing anything:
+Before you actually start coding to develop your online translation connector, here is a selection of PIM concepts you'll need to master:
 - The [product](/concepts/products.html#product),
 - The [product model](/concepts/products.html#product-model),
 - The [family](/concepts/catalog-structure.html#family),